gompocp/MelonManager/README.md

-# melonmanager
+# MelonManager

-Flutter/Dart port of Slaynash's MelonManager written in TypeScript
+Flutter/Dart port of [Slaynash's MelonManager](https://github.com/Slaynash/MelonManager/) written in TypeScript minus the mods installation segment

 Why you might ask?
 Flutter Applications lets you compile to several different platforms, Heck you could probably get this to run on your ios device if you wanted to